What is myotherapy?

 Myotherapy literally means muscle therapy, so a Myotherapists goal is to treat musculoskeletal dysfunction and pain through locating and correcting imbalances and restrictions within the muscular and connective tissue of the body.
 Myotherapist are muscle specialists.

-Simply put, Myotherapists help people in pain get out of pain.
+Simply put, Myotherapists aim to help people in pain get out of pain.
 If you come in with a particular injury, muscular pain or restricted mobility and movement (except for an accident or impact injury) the chances are that you have been living with dysfunctional postural and movement patterns for a while.
 When these patterns are held and repeated everyday for an extended period of time, they will eventually stress the body to a point which will lead to pain and restriction.

 A Myotherapists job is to treat that area to help give you relief from that pain and to free up your movement and improve your posture.
 The most important part of a Myotherapists job is to work out why you are in pain and to create a treatment plan to make sure that your pain never comes back.
 This is where you become a vital part of your own recovery.
 Our treatments and treatment plans are not passive.
 Nearly all treatments will include corrective exercises and strength training.
 These exercises act to correct structural imbalance by strengthening weak muscles and stretching/lengthening short and tight muscles.